Get

 Catster: Tell us something about yourself.

-Thomas Dalsgaard Clausen: I’m 28 years old and from Denmark, where I am in the midst of finishing my studies to become an architect.
-In architecture, sketching and quickly being able to illustrate and visually explain ideas is important, and that is why I decided to improve my sketching by committing to creating at least one drawing per day, and in doing so, my skills have improved a lot over the past year.
+Thomas Dalsgaard Clausen: I’m from Denmark, where I finished my studies to become an architect.
+In architecture, sketching and quickly being able to illustrate and visually explain ideas is important, and that is why I decided to improve my sketching by committing to creating at least one drawing per day, and in doing so, my skills have improved a lot over the past years.

 Although it was all about sketching architecture to begin with, I quickly discovered that I really like drawing and painting portraits of people and animals.
 What began as a commitment to improve has now turned into an obsession.